Convex-Dev/design/docs/cad/003_encoding/README.md

 - <Child Refs>    are Refs to Map cells which can be Leaf or non-Leaf nodes
 ```

-This encoding guaranteed that all entries are encoded in the order of key hashes.
+All entries MUST be encoded in the order of key hashes.

+A Map MAY contain arbitrary keys and values.

 ### `0x83` Set

+A Set is a logical set of included values.

 A Set is encoded exactly the same as a Map, except:
 - The tag byte is `0x83`